 Why not have dinner in the bar beforehand and support the venue that supports live music and dancers?
 (It's delicious!)

-Arthouse Swing is on the last Wednesday of every month and I expect to see you there with your dance shoes on.
+Arthouse Swing was on the last Wednesday of every month for 2 years and you could always be sure to find a large contingent of QuickSteps members there with our dance shoes on!